-Gavin Stedman-Bryce and Louis Stedman-Bryce, the businessmen behind Beyond Homecare and Pajoma, a consultancy service for global care charities, have launched Kairos Home Health in response to Scotland’s ageing population.
+Gavin Stedman-Bryce and Louis Stedman-Bryce, the business people behind Beyond Homecare and Pajoma, a consultancy service for global care charities, have launched Kairos Home Health in response to Scotland’s aging population.
+The new round-the-clock service offers an alternative to care homes, providing one-to-one care for older adults who wish to remain at home for as long as possible.

-The launch is being supported by a national TV advertising campaign which goes live today.
+The launch is being supported by a national TV advertising campaign, which goes live today.

-“As a complement to providing care services, we can provide families with information on the best options available to them.
+“As a complement to providing care services, we can provide families with information on the best options.
 We see Kairos Home Health as a facilitator and a conduit for people who need advice.”

 Louis is the CEO of the care provider, which currently carries out over 10,000 customer care visits each month.